-Kulhawczuk uses musical images or coded words to explain phenomena that can be difficult to understand.
+Stanislaw uses musical images or coded words to explain phenomena that can be difficult to understand.
 They take their meaning through him showing, explaining, singing, and pushing me to keep searching until I have filled them with my understanding both cognitively and in an embodied manner.
-I then also use coded ”buttons” of understanding to activate the right feeling during playing, and to focus my mind.
+I then also use coded ”concentration buttons” to direct my awareness and activate the right feeling during playing..
 In music, it is the norm to use images to describe musical phenomena that are otherwise difficult to describe in words.
 His imagery creates new meaning and an embodied symbolization of the experience, by referring to familiar symbols or words.
 In understanding Kulhawczuk’s images, the embodied meaning emerges out of the relationship between the physical experience and language.

 His teachings are based on an understanding of the body being balanced and free so that you can play anything.
 The basic focus of the method is an economical use of the body: balancing the body to avoid unnecessary tension in the muscles.
 When your spine is well balanced and your head is balancing, relaxed on top of the spine, you enduce a natural relaxation of the upper body.